 What does it mean to live a life marked by death?

 Christian, you are called to live a life that denies the flesh but is alive in the Spirit.
 To follow Jesus is to ignore all the world has to offer; fame, fortune, comfort, even happiness, and choose to walk in God’s ways, putting Him first, obeying His Word and proclaiming the gospel until He returns.
 This is the heart of discipleship.

 This is your cross, Christian.
 Bear it gladly as you follow Jesus; the only Way, the only Truth, and the only Life.
 No one can come to the Father, except through Him.
 (John 14:6)

-And we know that He’s coming back – very much alive – in power and with a tattoo on his thigh.
+And we know that He’s coming back – very much alive – in power and with a tattoo on his thigh (we don’t really believe Jesus had a tattoo).
 We await the day!